 To make the most of the program, you should take part in other activities like teaching English to local children, planting trees, visiting local temples, or a weaving village, attending cooking classes to learn how to make Thai desserts, and so on.

-If you are interested in these ethical elephant interactions and exploring the breathtaking beauty of Thailand, check our tour out!
+If you are interested in these ethical elephant interactions and exploring the breathtaking beauty of Thailand, check our Thailand Nature Touch Vacation!